Controlled Waste Disposal

 Steel Cables

-Must be 2 metre lengths or shorter.
+Must be 2 metres or shorter

 Analytical Testing